-Ms. Kohler is new to the Coyote Squad this year.
-She was born and raised locally in the DMV, a Montgomery County native.
+Ms. Kohler was born and raised locally in the DMV, a Montgomery County native.
 She received her undergraduate degree from the University of Maryland with a major in Health Education Reform.
 This was an individually designed major incorporating classes from a plethora of majors including but not limited to Sociology, Education, Public Health, Psychology, Nutrition, and Kinesiology.
-She created a blog for her capstone project on Holistic Health, titled Naturally-Active-Students.
-Her blog included ten different health related videos that she personally hosted.
-She received her masters in Education from Lesley University.
-Most recently she worked for Mad Science, a company that is dedicated to providing engaging, hands on science curriculum.
-In her free time, Ms. Kohler is a practicing yogi.
-She belongs to Tranquil Space Yoga Studio in Arlington/DC.
-She also enjoys spending time with her five roommates, Corgi (Sammy) and Tabby (Oliver).
-This year Ms. Kohler is teaching AP Environmental Science, Biology, and a new Holistic Health Science course.
-She is very eager to bring her knowledge of manipulative based curriculum into her classroom here at GW Community School.
-She’s enthusiastic and excited to be a part of the team!
+She created a Tumblr blog for her capstone project on Holistic Health, titled Naturally-Active-Students which included ten different health related videos that she personally hosted and directed.
+Ms. Kohler continued to graduate school and received her masters in Education from Lesley University.
+Prior to working for GWCS, Ms. Kohler worked for Mad Science, a company that is dedicated to providing engaging, hands on science curriculum.
+In her free time, Ms. Kohler is a practicing yogi, plays chess, and writes creatively.
+She also enjoys spending time with her friends, roommates, and Corgi (Sammy) and Tabby (Oliver).
+Ms. Kohler is a lifelong philanthropist.
+She donated her hair twice to Kids With Hair Loss, and over the years has volunteered for organizations such as the Special Olympics, Icing Smiles, WE The Readers, and Hyattsville Aging In Place.
+Ms. Kohler loves to travel both locally and internationally.
+Internationally she has been to England, France, Colombia, and Costa Rica (she can’t wait for future exploration)!
+This year Ms. Kohler is teaching Anatomy and Physiology, Chemistry, Biology, and Personal Finance.
+Ms. Kohler runs Coyote Café with the help from her Personal Finance class and is also the lead teacher for the Environmental Science Club.

 The goal of the AP Environmental Science course is to provide students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving and/or preventing them.
 Topics in the course include but are not limited to: Earth Systems and Resources, The Living World, Population, Land and Water Use, Energy Resources and Consumption, Pollution and Global Change.
 Students will participate in labs, case studies, and field investigations.
 This is a college preparatory course, therefore students will be held to high standards of discipline and practical application.
 Towards the end of the school year in May students will complete the Environmental Science Advanced Placement Exam, in hopes of a suitable high score for their prospective colleges (acceptable scores vary per college).
 With completion of a score acceptable by the succeeding university, students will receive college credit for the course.